kg-construct/rml-io/spec/section/target-vocabulary.md

 ### Target

 A Target describes how a target must be accessed when exporting RDF triples.
-An external vocabulary such as DCAT, VoID, SD is allowed here.
+An external vocabulary such as DCAT, SD, etc. is allowed here.
 If a target cannot be accessed with existing vocabulary, a custom vocabulary can be used, for example: handling an authentication flow may be specific for that specific target.
 A custom ontology can be used here to describe